dotnet/android/external/Java.Interop/README.md

     Defaults to `external/cecil`.
 * `$(JdkJvmPath)`: Full path name to the JVM native library to link [`java-interop`](src/java-interop) against.
-By default this is probed for from numerious locations within [`build-tools/scripts/jdk.mk`](build-tools/scripts/jdk.mk).
+By default this is probed for from numerous locations within [`build-tools/scripts/jdk.mk`](build-tools/scripts/jdk.mk).
 * `$(JavaCPath)`: Path to the `javac` command-line tool, by default set to `javac`.
 * `$(JarPath)`: Path to the `jar` command-line tool, by default set to `jar`.